boxcutter/windows/README.md

 Before defragmenting the hard disk, 7-Zip is checked to see if it's installed.
-If it isn't, then it is downloaded and installed due to it being necessary for extracting the contents of the UltraDefrag software.
-The default URL that 7-zip is fetched from is http://7-zip.org/a/7z1604.msi for 32-bit systems, and then http://7-zip.org/a/7z1604-x64.msi for 64-bit.
+If it isn't, then it is downloaded and installed due to it being necessary for extracting the contents of the [UltraDefrag](https://ultradefrag.net) software.
+The default URL that 7-zip is fetched from is [http://7-zip.org/a/7z1604.msi](http://7-zip.org/a/7z1604.msi) for 32-bit systems, and then [http://7-zip.org/a/7z1604-x64.msi](http://7-zip.org/a/7z1604-x64.msi) for 64-bit.
 If the user wishes to change the path to download 7-zip from, this can be done by modifying the `SEVENZIP_32_URL` variable or the `SEVENZIP_64_URL` variable depending on the platform's architecutre.

-At this point, the UltraDefrag tool at http://downloads.sourceforge.net/ultradefrag/ultradefrag-portable-7.0.2.bin.i386.zip is then downloaded.
-After downloading the zip for UltraDefrag, 7-zip will be used to extract its contents, and then the application will be run with the task of defragmenting the hard disk.
-When the hard disk is done being defragmented, compression of the hard disk should take up significantly less time.
-To change the URL that UltraDefrag is downloaded from requires changing the value of the `ULTRADEFRAG_32_URL` variable for 32-bit platforms, and similarly by changing the `ULTRADEFRAG_64_URL` variable for 64-bit platforms.
+At this point, an archive for the UltraDefrag tool at [http://downloads.sourceforge.net/ultradefrag/ultradefrag-portable-7.0.2.bin.i386.zip](http://downloads.sourceforge.net/ultradefrag/ultradefrag-portable-7.0.2.bin.i386.zip) is then downloaded for a 32-bit platform, or the archive from the [http://downloads.sourceforge.net/ultradefrag/ultradefrag-portable-7.0.2.bin.amd64.zip](http://downloads.sourceforge.net/ultradefrag/ultradefrag-portable-7.0.2.bin.amd64.zip) url is downloaded for a 64-bit platform.
+After downloading the correct archive, 7-zip will then be used to extract its contents, and then the application will be run to perform the task of defragmenting the hard disk.
+When the hard disk is done being defragmented, the natural compression of the hard disk should take up significantly less time.
+To change the URL that is used for downloading UltraDefrag requires changing the value of the `ULTRADEFRAG_32_URL` variable for 32-bit platforms, and similarly by changing the `ULTRADEFRAG_64_URL` variable for 64-bit platforms.

 ##### Zeroing of free space (SysInternals' SDelete)